All Episodes

 The fentanyl is a horse tranquilizer.

-They give fentanyl to people in their last dying days of cancer when they're in the massive amounts of pain and and they just they it's the last ditch after to keep people out of pain.
+They give fentanyl to people in their last dying days of cancer when they're in the massive amounts of pain.

 Linda's on it.

-So tell us about what I know you're gonna be at the premiere of the documentary.
+I know you're going to be at the premiere of the documentary.

-I offered, but Linda said no, I don't want you there because you'd embarrass me.
+I offered, but Linda said, no, I don't want you there because you'd embarrass me.

-Um Yeah, that's what I said, exactly.
+Yeah, that's what I said.

-That's another quote.
+That's a direct quote.

-She's gonna come Monday, right?
+She's going to come Monday, right?

-Can I add that a little bit too much?
+Can I add that a little bit?

 Of course, please, Eric, please.